Should This Weed Killer and Slug Bait Stay on the Market?

 Key Issues

-• Are the proposed label updates appropriate for current safety standards?
+- Are the proposed label updates adequate for protecting users and the environment?

 How to Participate

-2. Submit your comments to the PMRA Publications Section.
+- Submit your comments to the PMRA Publications Section by the deadline.
 Reference document title: Proposed Re-evaluation Decision PRVD2025-08.